AkumaVenom/PixCraft-MainCubeVoxel-UE5-PackagedGame/README.md

 ========================================================================

-PixCraft is built with the latest Unreal Engine 5.5.1 & is a cube voxel game prototype similar to minecraft with high quality stylized graphics & textures.
+PixCraft is built with Unreal Engine 5.3 & is a cube voxel game prototype similar to minecraft with high quality stylized graphics & textures.

 It is currently a work in progress in alpha stage at the moment